-Process payroll, withholding, filing and payment of applicable federal, state and local employmentrelated taxes and insurance
+Process payroll, withholding, filing and payment of applicable federal, state and local employment-related taxes and insurance

-Supports furnished when the participant exercises budget authority:

-Maintain a separate account for each participant's participant-directed budget

-Track and report participant funds, disbursements and the balance of participant funds

-Process and pay invoices for goods and services approved in the service plan

-Provide participant with periodic reports of expenditures and the status of the participant-directed budget

-Other services and supports

-Additional functions/activities:

-Execute and hold Medicaid provider agreements as authorized under a written agreement with the Medicaid agency

-Receive and disburse funds for the payment of participant-directed services under an agreement with the Medicaid agency or operating agency

-Provide other entities specified by the state with periodic reports of expenditures and the status of the participant-directed budget iv.
+Application for 19 915(c) HCBS Waiver: WV.0876.R01.02 - Jul 01, 2018 (as of Jul 01, 2018) Page 115 of 187 Supports furnished when the participant exercises budget authority: Maintain a separate account for each participant's participant-directed budg get Track and report participant funds, disbursements and the balance of partic ipant funds Process and pay invoices for goods and services approved in the service plan Provide participant with periodic reports of expenditures and the status of the budget ie participant-directed Other services and supports Specify: Additional functions/activities: Execute and hold Medicaid provider agreements as authorized under a writt Medicaid agency en agreement with the Receive and disburse funds for the payment of participant-directed services with the Medicaid agency or operating agency under an agreement Provide other entities specified by the state with periodic reports of expenditute the participant-directed budget ures and the status of Other Specify: Provide Information and Assistance (I&A) services related to person/legal/non-leorientation and skills training. egal representative Make available to the person/legal/non-legal representative and their Case Manag spending plan and budget utilization data. ger the person's iv.
 Oversight of FMS Entities.
 Specify the methods that are employed to: (a) monitor and assess the performance of FMS entities, including ensuring the integrity of the financial transactions that they perform; (b) the entity (or entities) responsible for this monitoring; and, (c) how frequently performance is assessed.

-Provide Information and Assistance (I&A) services related to person/legal/non-legal representative orientation and skills training.

-Make available to the person/legal/non-legal representative and their Case Manager the person's spending plan and budget utilization data.